Richard Remer

 Richard Frederick Remer (June 21, 1883 - July 18, 1973) was an American athlete who competed mainly in the 3 kilometre walk.
 Early in his athletic career, he competed as a member of the Irish American Athletic Club.

-He competed for the United States in the 1920 Summer Olympics held in Antwerp, Belgium in the 3 kilometre walk where he won the bronze medal.
+He competed for the United States at the 1920 Summer Olympics in Antwerp, Belgium, in the 3 kilometre walk, where he won the bronze medal.

 He was born in Brooklyn, New York and died in Fort Lauderdale, Florida.